yext/rules_closure/README.md

 used to create websites like Google.com and Gmail.
 The mission of this project is to faithfully reproduce Google's internal JavaScript development praxis.

-Closure Rules is a *abstract* build system.
+Closure Rules is an *abstract* build system.
 This is what sets it apart from Grunt, Gulp, Webpacker, Brunch, Broccoli, etc. These projects all provide a concrete framework for explaining *how* to build your project.
 Closure Rules instead provides a framework for declaring *what* your project is.
 Closure Rules